-William Crawford Appleby is an attorney in the Los Angeles office of Baum, Hedlund, Aristei & Goldman, PC.
+William Crawford Appleby IV is an attorney in the Los Angeles office of Baum, Hedlund, Aristei & Goldman, PC.
 He concentrates his practice on transportation accidents, whistleblower cases, and qui tam claims.

 Before joining Baum Hedlund, Crawford served for more than two years as a Law Clerk at the Los Angeles Superior Court.
 There, he acquired a broad range of experience in all aspects of civil litigation while drafting proposed tentative rulings and performing legal research and writing for many superior court judges.
 Crawford also served as a federal Judicial Extern for the Honorable R. Gary Klausner in the Central District of California during his first summer of law school.

 Crawford honed his advocacy skills during law school when he was accepted into the Hobbs District Attorney Clinic where he conducted twenty felony preliminary hearings for the Los Angeles District Attorney’s Office.
 He also represented professional licensing boards in administrative hearings as an extern for the California Department of Justice.

 In addition, Crawford served as a Senior Technical Editor for the Loyola of Los Angeles Law Review.
 While on law review, he published a comment on United States Supreme Court case Rehberg v.
 Paulk, which is cited in Witkin Summary of California Law and Federal Grand Jury: A Guide to Law and Practice.